katewhee/networking-course/_pages/overview.md

 This course is made up of three major components:

 - **Labs**.
-Labs will generally be due every week on Thursdays.
+Labs will generally be due every week on Fridays.
 Occasionally, you get an extra week for a lab when you are implementing a new concept.

 - **Homeworks**.
-Homeworks are due every other week on Tuesdays.
+Homeworks are due one week after the unit's material is covered.
 They will cover information from the lecture and book.
 They will typically consist of problems from the textbook and a [Wireshark lab](https://gaia.cs.umass.edu/kurose_ross/wireshark.htm){:target="_blank"}, where you get hands-on experience with protocols using [Wireshark](https://www.wireshark.org){:target="_blank"}.

 - **Exams**.
 There are two midterms and a comprehensive final.